nlpfromscratch/nlp-llms-resources/README.md

 * [Stanford CS25: Transformers United V3](https://web.stanford.edu/class/cs25/): Stanford course breaking down how transformers work, and dive deep into the different kinds of transformers and how they're applied in different fields.
 The associated playlist with all the lectures [is available on Youtube](https://www.youtube.com/playlist?list=PLoROMvodv4rNiJRchCzutFw5ItR_Z27CM).
 * [CS685: Advanced Natural Language Processing (Spring 2023)](https://youtube.com/playlist?list=PLWnsVgP6CzaelCF_jmn5HrpOXzRAPNjWj&feature=shared): Content of this graduate-level course from the University of Massachusetts Amherst - lots of content on LLMs and Transformers.
 [Full course materials here](https://people.cs.umass.edu/~miyyer/cs685/schedule.html).
 * [CS5785 Applied Machine Learning](https://github.com/kuleshov/cornell-cs5785-2023-applied-ml): Lecture notes and slides from Cornell’s Applied Machine Learning Course, Fall 2023.
+* [CS388: Natural Language Processing](https://www.cs.utexas.edu/~gdurrett/courses/online-course/materials.html): University of Texas at Austin offers its Master-level NLP course online CS388 by Prof Greg Durrett from the University of Texas at Austin.
+Videos for lectures are in a [Youtube playlist here](https://www.youtube.com/playlist?list=PLofp2YXfp7TZZ5c7HEChs0_wfEfewLDs7).
 * [Hugging Face’s NLP Course](https://huggingface.co/learn/nlp-course/chapter1/1\): With a focus on using the transformers library and transformer models.
 * [LLM University](https://docs.cohere.com/docs/llmu): Documentation and free learning on LLMs from Cohere.
 * [Large Language Model Course](https://github.com/mlabonne/llm-course): A microcourse composed of Colab notebooks and associated blog posts from Maxime Labonne @ JPMorganChase.